-Because we make no assumptions about the order that classes are loaded (so the least general common super-type of two object classes is generally not known when the class is verified), and because there is no greatest common super-type of two interface types, there is no meaningful meet operation definable for JVM reference types.
-Instead, we use a set to represent reference types.
+Because we make no assumptions about the order that classes are loaded (so the least general common super-type of two object classes is generally not known when the class is verified), and because there is no unique least general common superclass of two interface types, there is no meaningful meet operation definable for JVM reference types.
+Instead, we use sets to represent reference types.
 The intended meaning is that the static type of a reference is one of the (reference) types in the set.
-The set is a semilattice with union as the meet operation.
-Verification of the invoke_virtual and other instructions add subtype assumptions to the global typing context.
+These sets form a semilattice with union as the meet operation.
+Verification of the INVOKE_VIRTUAL and other instructions add subtype assumptions to the global typing context.